 The agile strategic leader is always moving, alert, and aware.
 And while these leaders also take care of their daily operational tasks, they understand the importance of making time to make progress on their strategic priorities.
 In part, this is accomplished through the focused effort of others.
 Successful strategic leaders encourage everyone on their team to take on a role in the strategic play.

 This is how they move the needle.
 They understand that the future is coming fast, and with or without a driver, the business will keep moving; the question is whether that movement will be in the desired direction.
 Strategically agile leaders look for windows of opportunity, and when they open, these leaders are ready to strike.
 They create new opportunities, explore new options, and run a lot of small experiments.
-These leaders fight against fate setting direction for them and they refuse to surrender power to external forces that seek to shape the future.
+These leaders fight against fate setting the direction for them and they refuse to surrender power to external forces that seek to shape the future.

 Although strategically agile leaders may not be able to control their destinies completely, they know what they want for themselves, their team, the business, and its customers—and they take action—today—in support of those goals.